Foot Drop Causes and Treatment Explained by Milwaukee Foot Specialists

 See Our Milwaukee Foot Specialists at the First Sign of Foot Drop

-If you notice that you or a loved one is dragging their foot or toes while walking, make an appointment as soon as possible to see a Milwaukee foot specialist at Great Midwest Foot and Ankle.
+If you notice that you or a loved one is dragging their foot or toes while walking, make an appointment as soon as possible to see a Milwaukee foot specialist at Great Midwest Foot and Ankle Centers.
 The dragging of toes is caused by weakness or paralysis of muscles.
 This prevents you from lifting the front of your foot.
 There can be many causes.
 Through advanced diagnostics our Milwaukee foot specialists will determine the source of foot drop and offer an effective treatment plan.